Esri/arcgis-gitops/aws/arcgis-enterprise-k8s/README.md

 5. Run enterprise-k8s-aws-ingress workflow using the branch.
 6. If "hosted_zone_id" property was not specified, retrieve DNS name of the load balancer created by the workflow and create a CNAME record for it within the DNS server of the ArcGIS Enterprise domain name.

 > Job outputs are not shown in the properties of completed GitHub Actions run.
-To retrieve the outputs check the run logs of "Run Terraform" step.
+To retrieve the outputs, check the run logs of "Run Terraform" step.

 > See [Elastic Load Balancing SSL negotiation configuration](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html#describe-ssl-policies) for the list of SSL policies.

-### 3. Create ArcGIS Enterprise organization
+### 3. Create ArcGIS Enterprise Organization

 GitHub Actions workflow **enterprise-k8s-aws-organization** deploys ArcGIS Enterprise on Kubernetes in Amazon EKS cluster and creates an ArcGIS Enterprise organization.